Samyak2/website/content/post/08_variance.md

 - A generic type `Something[T]` is **invariant** in T if `B` being a subtype of `A` does *not* mean that `Something[B]` is a subtype of `Something[A]`.
 In other words, there is no subtyping relation between `Something[A]` and `Something[B]`.

     - If a `Something[A]` is required, there is no replacement for it.
-No `Something[B]` can be provided in the place of a `Something[A]`.
+No `Something[B]` can be provided in place of a `Something[A]`.

 # An example

-Let's walk through this using an example in python.
+Let's walk through this using an example in Python.
 Consider this function:

 ```python
 def some_func(input: list[int | str]):
     print("i take int or str", input)
 ```

-It takes a list of integers or strings i.e., it can have both ints and strings in the same list.
-If I try to pass a list of only ints to it:
+It takes a list of integers or strings, i.e., it can have both ints and strings in the same list.
+If I try to pass a list of only ints to it,
 ```python
 int_list: list[int] = [1, 2, 3]
 some_func(int_list)